 Uses 3 pneumatic struts with specially manufactured cap and foot.
-Cap and Base may need wood cribbing or multilayers of plywood to spread the load.
+Wood cribbing or multiayers of plywood to spread the load.

 Shore Design Load may be based on the length of the struts as given in the table in Section 7.